Hodge House in Percy Warner Park

 - Small restroom

-The mission of the Hodge House is to provide a venue for historic interpretation and environmental education, and a unique space for special occasions.
+The mission of the Hodge House is to provide a unique venue for historic interpretation, environmental education and special occasions.